 Region 1: Alfonso Landeros

 My name is Alfonso Landeros, and I grew up in Chicago Illinois.
-I attended DeVry University and graduated with a Bachelors of Science in Accounting.
+I attended DeVry University and graduated with a Bachelor’s of Science in Accounting.
 I began my career working for a CPA firm in Chicago Illinois.
 I later joined the gaming industry and began working as a Sr. Internal Auditor for a well-known casino.
 I switched careers and began preparing taxes and provided tax consulting.
 In May 2013, I began working for the Department of Education (DOE) as a Migrant Field Recruiter for the Migrant Education Program (MEP) which is a program under Title I. Currently, I continue working with the MEP as an Identification and Recruitment Field Specialist.
 I am a firm believer of education and believe that when educating the minds of our youths, we must not forget to educate their hearts too.

 Region 2: Angelica Tackett

-Angelica Tackett is an Identification and Recruitment Specialist for IDOE.
+Angelica Tackett is an Identification and Recruitment Specialist for Region 2.
 She is originally from Chihuahua, Mexico where she worked in the nursing field.
 What was supposed to be a short trip to Indiana to visit her cousins turned into a much longer stay.
 Eight years later, with a husband and two children, Angelica still calls Indiana home.
 Since then she was worked as an interpreter/translator for different school corporations as well as a migrant clerk/home school coordinator/parent involvement liaison for North White School Corporation for five years.
 She is currently working on finishing her nursing degree, and is very excited to be part of this great team.

 Region 3: Josmary Pearson

 My name is Josmary Pearson.
 I am originally from Venezuela.
-I have been living in United States for twelve-years.
+I have been living in United States for fifteen years.
 I came here with the intention to learn the English language.
-It turns out that I met the love of live and have three beautiful girls with him.
+It turns out that I met the love of life and have three beautiful girls with him.
 I have experienced various areas of employment, which include ice cream scooper, retail banker and interior designer.
 However, after the closing of my former employer, I decided to go back to college four years ago.
 I attended and graduated from Anderson University with a Bachelor in Arts in Spanish and a minor in Education.
 I always thought that helping others was important and found a wonderful position in the Department of Education for the State of Indiana.
 I am fortunate to be a part of the Indiana Migrant Education Program, which allows me to serve the State and help others at the same time.
 I am very excited to be a part of helping children get the education that they deserve.

 Region 4: Alexander Rodriguez